luickk/MlAstConcurrencyAnalyser/README.md

 - Threads: `{ <vars...> }` every new dimension is a thread

 Prerequisite:
-- Mutexe must be initialy used(inited) in the same or a greater dimension than it's used in or it will not be declared as global and not be found!
 - All variables used by a thread must be listed *before* the next thread!

 ## Fundamentals